Skip to content

 Adding a New Feature

-This guide walks through the process of adding a new feature to the app, following our established patterns and best practices.
+This guide walks you through the complete process of adding a new feature to the app, following established patterns and best practices.

 Overview of Steps